 The Plan

 I can reuse the case, the nice little toroid transformer.
-It makes sense to use a linear power supply to keep the power noise to a minimum.
+Using a linear power supply makes sense to keep the power noise to a minimum.
 Switched-mode supplies can add a lot of unhelpful noise if inappropriately applied to a circuit.
-The metal case will provide useful shielding to keep external noise out of the box, and that will help to keep external noise away from the timing outputs.
+The metal case will provide helpful shielding to keep external noise out of the box, which will help keep external noise away from the timing outputs.

 Signals

 In reality, we’re not really dealing with square wave signals at all in this application.
-I merely took a diversion to talk about this in a simplistic way.
-With frequency standards, we are dealing with a more pure signal – a sine wave.
+I merely took a diversion to talk about this simplistically.
+We are dealing with a more pure signal with frequency standards – a sine wave.

-The square wave would have odd-harmonic frequency components, which all add to the noise we don’t want.
-A sine wave has a single tone, the fundamental, and it’s only the phase and frequency of this we care about.
+The square wave would have odd-harmonic frequency components, all adding to the noise we don’t want.
+A sine wave has a single tone, the fundamental, and we care only about its phase and frequency.

-In fact, we don’t even care about the phase so much.
-Correctly speaking, we’re not dealing with a problem of synchronisation (bringing systems into phase alignment) but of syntonisation, which means bringing systems into frequency alignment.
+We don’t even care about the phase so much.
+Correctly speaking, we’re not dealing with a problem of synchronisation (bringing systems into phase alignment) but syntonisation, which means bringing systems into frequency alignment.

 I shall write about phase another day.

-The distribution amplifier we desire is just that, an amplifier not a digital buffer.
-We need to take in a signal and drive it out with isolated outputs with a decent signal level.
-If this level is too much for a specific device, then it can be attenuated appropriately.
-We still need proper termination, of course.
+The distribution amplifier we desire is just that—an amplifier, not a digital buffer.
+We must take in a signal and drive it out with isolated outputs at a decent signal level.
+It can be attenuated appropriately if this level is too high for a specific device.
+Of course, we still need proper termination.

 For instruments that use this reference signal in a digital manner, they would include input signal conditioning, typically a Schmitt trigger,